-Scientists at Royal Botanic Gardens Melbourne publish journal articles and books in the areas of taxonomy, systematics, phylogeny, nomenclature, biogeography, conservation, sustainability, ecology and the history of science, with a focus on the flora and fungi of Victoria and iconic Australian plant groups such as Acacia and Eucalyptus.
+Scientists at Royal Botanic Gardens Victoria publish journal articles, books and online resources in the areas of taxonomy, systematics, phylogeny, nomenclature, biogeography, conservation, sustainability, ecology and the history of science, with a focus on the flora and fungi of Victoria and iconic Australian plant groups such as Acacia and Eucalyptus.

-Muelleria is the research journal of the Royal Botanic Gardens Melbourne.
-Publication commenced in 1955.
-Muelleria publishes papers on Southern Hemisphere plant, algal and fungal systematics, particularly relating to Australia.
-The scope of the journal covers taxonomic revisions; phylogenetic and biogeographical studies; short papers describing new taxa, documenting nationally significant new records, or resolving nomenclatural matters; historical analyses relevant to systematics; and any research contributing to knowledge of plant, algal or fungal diversity.
-See the Muelleria page for details on submitting manuscripts, subscription, exchange and back orders.
+Muelleria is the research journal of Royal Botanic Gardens Victoria.
+Muelleria publishes papers on Southern Hemisphere plant, algal and fungal systematics, particularly work relating to Australia.
+The journal covers taxonomic revisions; phylogenetic and biogeographical studies; descriptions of new taxa; regional floras; historical analyses relevant to systematics; and any research contributing to knowledge of plant, algal or fungal diversity.

 Flora of Victoria

-In the three taxonomic volumes, each species has a standardised description as well as a distribution map and notes on ecology.
-Most species are illustrated with line drawings, usually showing details of flowers and fruits.
-Keys are provided for families, genera and species and for infraspecific taxa as necessary.
+In the three taxonomic volumes, each species had a standardised description as well as a distribution map and notes on ecology.
+Most species were illustrated with line drawings, usually showing details of flowers and fruits.
+Keys were provided for families, genera and species and for infraspecific taxa as necessary.

 - Walsh, N.G. and Entwisle, T.J.
 (1994).
 Flora of Victoria, vol. 2.
 Inkata Press, Melbourne.

 - Walsh, N.G. and Entwisle, T.J.
 (1996).
 Flora of Victoria, vol. 3.
 Inkata Press, Melbourne.